Azure/Ignite2019_IaC_pre-day_docs/Ansible/03-Helpers/Guide.md

           source_address_prefix: *
 ```

-The number of lines of codes can become really long and hard to manage.
+As you create more NSG rules, your playbook can become lengthy and unmanageable.

 The good news is, you can make use of `loops` to reduce the lines of codes and improve readability.
 After all, Ansible is simple and the playbooks are human-readable.